Cobb County Library Staffer Selected for Emerging Leaders Program

 Jagannathan is a Senior Library Assistant who manages the makerspace at the North Cobb Regional Library.
 She is pursuing her Masters in Library Information Science from the University of Florida.
 She has a bachelor's degree in chemistry from the University of Madras, India, and an Early Childhood Teaching Certificate from Western Governors University.

 The Emerging Leaders program will kick off with a virtual day-long session during the ALA LibLearnX: The Library Learning Experience (LibLearnX) virtual event.
 Participants will continue in an online learning and networking environment for six months.
-The EL program culminates with a poster session where the Emerging Leaders will highlight their project planning work results during the ALA 2023 Annual Conference in Chicago in June.
+The EL program culminates with a poster session where the Emerging Leaders will highlight the results of their project planning work during the ALA 2023 Annual Conference in Chicago in June.